email: pw:

 Pursue the Best Resolution for the Compensation You Deserve

 If you or a loved one has been injured in a truck accident, you deserve compensation for not only for medical bills, rehabilitation expenses, and lost wages, but also for physical /mental pain and suffering.
-Elias & Seely, L.L.P. will pursue an assertive approach to obtain the compensation you deserve.
+Gordon & Elias, L.L.P. will pursue an assertive approach to obtain the compensation you deserve.
 Let our truck accident lawyers find the best resolution for your truck accident injury case.

 Call us Toll Free: 1-800-773-6770 or fill out the Request More Information form at the top of the page.